 - Testing smoke and carbon monoxide detectors

 - Flushing the water heater

 Most of the time, simply having a standard inspection checklist of maintenance items to perform each year is good enough and will keep your property in top shape.
-There’s even property management software that can help you manage maintenance coordination and requests (hint: that’s us).
+There’s even property management software that can help you manage premium maintenance and requests (hint: that’s us).

 In some cases, you may want to consider renovating or even remodeling your property.
 Renovations are easier as they don’t change the shape of the property.
 Instead, they mostly focus on updating and improving appearances.